Kenosha Car Club has annual car show to raise funds to the Stars and Stripes Honor Flight program

 "It's not really a judging show, but it's fun," Maurer said.
 "It's summer and it's Kenosha."

 Maurer brought his 1964 Chevy C10 Stepside pick-up truck.
-He said his car is "all original."
-By all original, he said it's a "frame-off" meaning the mechanic took the car apart, took it off it's frame and put it back together.
+He said his vehicle is "all original."
+He said it's a "frame-off" restoration, meaning the the car was taken apart, took it off its frame and put it back together.
+Maurer described it as "pretty unique."

 The camaraderie and traveling back in time to the 1960's through the car show is what keeps drawing Maurer back.

 "This is my generation," Maurer said.
-"1965 Pontiac GTO's are my favorite, old pickup trucks are my favorite- the newer stuff, not so much."
+"The 1965 Pontiac GTOs are my favorite, old pickup trucks are my favorite, the newer stuff, not so much."

-Also an older car fanatic, Rich Kerby, enjoys teaching the younger generation about older cars.
+Also an older car fanatic, Rich Kerby, said enjoys teaching the younger generation about older cars.

 "I was born in 1940 and I've had a lot of cars, so I enjoy talking to the young people who don't know too much about older cars," Kerby said.

-Although he has ten cars in his car show rotation, Kerby decided to bring his 25-year-old red Mercedes to the Kenosha Car Club's show since he tries to take a different car to a different show each week.
+Although he has 10 cars in a rotation of shows, Kerby decided to bring his 25-year-old red Mercedes to the Kenosha Car Club's Sunday's event.
+He tries to take a different car to a different show each week.

 Kerby said although he's familiar with most of the crowd at car shows and has seen their cars previously, he enjoys looking at the different Corvettes people bring.
 Originally, he said he was a "Corvette guy."